 Dr. George Goodheart: The Nature of A Genius

-In this address, given to the annual meeting of the International College of Applied Kinsesiology, Dr. Diamond pays a moving tribute to his late friend and colleague George Goodheart, D.C., (1918-2008), the developer of Applied Kinesology.
+In this address, given to the annual meeting of the International College of Applied Kinesiology, Dr. Diamond pays heartfelt tribute to his late friend and colleague George Goodheart, D.C., (1918-2008), the developer of Applied Kinesiology.

 Dr. George Goodheart